Prorogation in Canada: History

 In October 2012, Lieutenant Governor of Ontario David Onley, on the advice of Premier Dalton McGuinty, who headed a minority government, prorogued the Ontario Legislature, with McGuinty announcing, at the same time, he would, after a new party leader was selected, resign both as premier and leader of the Ontario Liberal Party.
 Liberal House Leader John Milloy later stated that prorogation was necessary because an impasse was reached with labour leaders and the opposition over plans to freeze all public sector wages.
 The opposition charged that it was done to dodge negative publicity over the investigation and criminal probe into the Ornge Air affair, as well as the controversial decision to halt construction of two gas-fired power plants during the previous election and the subsequent threats by the opposition to vote on finding Cabinet ministers in Contempt of Parliament for withholding from the legislature information related to halting the projects.
 In early 2013, Onley explained in an interview conducted by the Toronto Star that, though he and McGuinty discussed the matter, among others, before he granted the prorogation, he ultimately could only follow the constitution and adhere to the principles of responsible government; only if the premier were "trying to subvert democracy" could Onley have refused the advice and, as Onley put it, "something that's politically controversial doesn't fit that category.
 Doesn't even come close...
 It's up to the politicians to work out the political process, the political decision-making that is behind prorogation—and the fallout after prorogation."
 On the subject of the lack of a date on which the legislature would be summoned to return, the Lieutenant Governor said he had no guide; the legislature's standing orders outline that a specific date must be set, but the Legislative Assembly Act does not, and precedents are inconsistent.

-On August 18, 2020, Prime Minister of Canada Justin Trudeau asked Governor General Julie Payette to prorogue parliament until September 23 amid the aftermath of the WE Charity scandal.
+On August 18, 2020, Prime Minister Justin Trudeau asked Governor General Julie Payette to prorogue parliament until September 23 amidst the aftermath of the WE Charity scandal and cabinet shuffle.
+His request was granted.

+On January 6, 2025, Prime Minister Trudeau asked Governor General Mary Simon to prorogue parliament until March 24 due to mounting pressure from his own caucus to resign while leading a minority government under threat from other parties to unseat his government through an imminent non-confidence motion.
+His request was granted, and Trudeau subsequently announced that he will resign as prime minister when his Liberal Party picks a successor.
+The decision was subject to a legal challenge and upheld in the Federal Court.